Expert Review By: Lindsey Kennedy

 But ultimately, Panda’s USP is its range of cool Android anti-theft protection and security features – and these are more than worth the yearly subscription fee.

-All Panda Pro’s subscription packages offer pretty comprehensive technical support across email, phone, web chat and site forums.
+All of Panda Security's pro subscription packages offer pretty comprehensive technical support across email, phone, web chat and site forums.
 There are unique sections on the website for different security options, including Windows, Mac and Android, as well as FAQs that cover everything from setup and renewals to updates and removals.

 What you may really want to know is: how well does it actually do the job?

-Well, all versions of Panda Antivirus perform very, very well in independent lab tests when it comes to core functions like detecting viruses and blocking malware and malicious websites.
+Well, all versions of Panda Security perform very, very well in independent lab tests when it comes to core functions like detecting viruses and blocking malware and malicious websites.

-More annoyingly, although its Android mobile security offering works like a dream, if you’re on a Mac or iPhone, you just won’t get quite the same perks (at least for the time being) while using Panda.
+More annoyingly, although its Android mobile security offering works like a dream, if you’re on a Mac or iPhone, you just won’t get quite the same perks (at least for the time being) while using Panda Security.
 For now at least, many of the benefits are Windows and Android-centric.

 Panda provides an easy-to-install and intuitive antivirus software solution.
 You have three different packages to choose from, as well as unique features for home and/or business use.
-It has exceptionally strong mobile protection for Android and Mac, and provides users with unique features such as parental controls and USB protection.
+It has exceptionally strong protection for Windows desktop users, and provides several unique features such as parental controls and USB protection.

 Panda Security is based in Bilbao Spain and specializes in the creation and distribution of IT security solutions.
 It is a highly-awarded company, and has been ranked as one of the 500 fastest growing companies in Europe since 1997.
 Panda Security started in antivirus solutions but has since expanded to include a variety of technology to prevent cyber-crime.